Leqsott/DrawAndGuess/README.md

 A game full of fun.

-A normolized edition forked from Sora-Gin-Ko.
+A normalized edition forked from Sora-Gin-Ko.